dondealban/learning-stm/README.md

 processed <- textProcessor(data$documents, metadata=data)
 ```

-Then, `prepDocuments` is used to structure and index the data for usage in the structural topic model.
+Then, `prepDocuments()` was used to structure and index the data for usage in the structural topic model.
 The object should have no missing values.
 Low frequency words can be removed using the 'lower.thresh' option.
 See `?prepDocuments` for more information.
 ```R
 out <- prepDocuments(processed$documents, processed$vocab, processed$meta)
 ```